Google Ads

 Use SEMRush to compare your competition

-• Find out which keywords didn’t work for them
+• See which keywords performed poorly for them

 So, what now?

-• Use the collected data to create a superior strategy
+• Use that data to build a stronger, more informed strategy

 Next: How to learn webflow within 30days